tstueven/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The third and fourth image are impossible to classify because they were not represented in the original data set.
 I only realized this after I had already processed them and was disappointed about the result.
+I then kept then because I found the behaviour interesting.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).